Tutorial: In-Database analytics for SQL developers using R

 Whether you are a SQL programmer new to R, or an R developer new to SQL, this multi-part tutorial is introduces a typical workflow for conducting in-database analytics with R and SQL Server.

-Lesson 5: Wrap R code in a stored procedure for operationalization.
-After the model has been saved to the database, call the model for prediction from Transact-SQL by using stored procedures.
+After the model has been saved to the database, call the model for predictions from Transact-SQL by using stored procedures.